binaryage/chromex/readme.md

 Note: instead of calling tap-some-events you could call `tap-all-events`.
 This is a convenience function which will tap events on all valid non-deprecated event objects in given namespace.
-For example `tabs/tap-all-events` will subscribe to all existing tabs events in latest API version.
+For example `tabs/tap-all-events` will subscribe to all existing tabs events in the latest API.

 `make-chrome-event-channel` is a convenience wrapper for raw core.async channel.
 It is aware of event listeners and is able to unsubscribe them when channel gets closed.
 But you are free to remove listeners manually as well,